d3center-isr/MiWaves_MRT/README.md

 # MiWaves: Code and Documentation of Processing for Micro-Randomized Trial Data

+## 0. Preliminary Statement

+*The materials in this repository are in progress and are subject to change.*

 ## 1. MiWaves Pilot Trial

 MiWaves is a mobile health personalized just-in-time adaptive intervention to assist with reducing cannabis use among emerging adults with regular cannabis use and motivation to change.